tmobile/magentaA11y/_checklist-native/table-row-button.md

     Text can resize up to 200% without losing information
 ---

-## General Notes
-A table row/list item can be created by using different types of native components in iOS and Android, such as iOS `List`, `Button`, `UITableView` and Android `RecyclerView`, `Column`, and `LazyColumn`.

-In general, a table row/list item is an interactive item within a scrolling, single-column row or list of rows.
-The table row/list item can contain multiple elements inside it such as text, form inputs, buttons, etc. However, a table row/list item can also be a non-interactive element as well.

-You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.

 ## iOS
 ### Developer Notes
+- A table row/list item can be created by using different types of native components in iOS, such as iOS `List`, `Button`, `UITableView`
+- In general, a table row/list item can be a single interactive row or an interactive item within a scrolling, single-column row or list of rows.
+The table row/list item can contain multiple elements inside it such as text, images, icons, form inputs, buttons, etc.
+ - However, a table row/list item can also be a non-interactive element as well.
+- Generally, all items in the row are grouped together, ie., the caret is not focused separately
+- If there are two interactive elements, there will be two focusable areas.
+ - Often, the first focus is around the whole row, but will activate only the first interactive element
+- You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.

 #### Name
 The programmatic name describes the purpose of the control.